scikit-learn-contrib/hiclass/README.md

 If you run into any problems or issues, please create a [Github issue](https://github.com/mirand863/hiclass/issues) and we'll try our best to help.

-We strive to provide good support through our issue trackers on Github.
+We strive to provide good support through our issue tracker on Github.
 However, if you'd like to receive private support with:

-- Phone / video calls to discuss your specific use case and get recommendations on best practices
+- Phone / video calls to discuss your specific use case and get recommendations
 - Private discussions over Slack or Mattermost

 Please reach out to us at fabio.malchermiranda@hpi.de.